lapwinglabs/leveldb-repl/Readme.md

 ## Features

-- Glob keys when getting a value
+- Glob keys when getting a value.
-- Support up to Supports up to node 0.11.14 using [level-11](npmjs.org/package/level-11)
+- Support up to Supports up to node 0.11.14 using [level-11](npmjs.org/package/level-11).
-- Supports JSON formatting and utf-8 encoding
+- Supports JSON formatting and utf-8 encoding.
-- Pretty colors
+- Pretty colors.

 ## Usage